Red-Nguyen/Final-Project-SQL/README.md

 	- Explore the data to determine what information the tables are telling me.
 	- Understanding what is this, and what is the purpose of this data.
 These columns and tables are used for what.
 	- Find the relationship between these columns and tables.
-	- Data cleansing
+	- Data cleansing.
-	- Analyze data by answering questions
+	- Analyze data by answering questions.
 	- QA questions to ensure that the database system is reliable, performs well, and is consistent.

 ## Process